 Responsibility for recruiting, inducting, supporting and managing volunteers is devolved to the ministry teams/activity or group leaders who design the roles that volunteers undertake, although everyone is encouraged to identify potential volunteers and connect them to the relevant team/person.
 All teams and leaders are expected to follow the core requirements of this policy as a baseline, to ensure that all volunteers meet the regulatory and safety requirements of the role they will be taking up.

-[Work Experience

-We welcome applications from individuals who would like to complete a 1-2 week work experience placement with the following provisos:

-candidates should be UK School Year 11 or above

-candidates should be assigned to low risk, non-confidential office-based roles and a risk assessment should be carried out before the placement begins

-candidates should be subject to close supervision during the course of their placement

-candidates should come with a recommendation and have an internal sponsor

-a volunteer agreement [including a confidentiality agreement] should be signed

-these posts can only be approved with [Vicar/PCC/other agreement.]

 Volunteer recruitment

 Responsibility for recruiting volunteers for specific ministries, activities or events sits with the teams/people running those ministries, activities or events.